ankane/blazer/README.md

 async: true
 ```

-**Note:** Requires Rails 5+ and caching to be enabled.
+**Note:** Requires caching to be enabled.
 If you have multiple web processes, your app must use a centralized cache store like Memcached or Redis.

 ```ruby
 config.cache_store = :mem_cache_store